Chart Color Schemes

 Highton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 29 projects likely affecting the region.
-Notable initiatives include Wandana Estate, Highton Urban Design Framework, 22-24 Barrabool Road Development, and Morven Townhomes.
-The following list details those expected to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects expected to impact the area.
+Notable projects include Wandana Estate, Highton Urban Design Framework, development at 22-24 Barrabool Road, and Morven Townhomes.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.